quanghieu31/quanghieu31.github.io/content/posts/pca-covariance/index.md

 layout: "single"
 mathjax: true
 ---
 I recently read an interesting explanation for covariance on [StackExchange Cross Validated](https://stats.stackexchange.com/questions/18058/how-would-you-explain-covariance-to-someone-who-understands-only-the-mean).
-The usage of rectangles and colors are very intuitive to see the directions, means, and strengths given information on covariance and correlation.
-This got me thinking: I know Principal Component Analysis (PCA) involves a loosely ranking and selection of components based on their variances.
-Why don't I try implementing this by exploring how the covariance matrix plays a role in this popular dimension reduction and variable selection method?
+The usage of rectangles and colors is very intuitive to see the directions, means, and strengths given information on covariance and correlation.
+It brings me to another (not very relevant) thought: I know Principal Component Analysis (PCA) involves a loosely ranking and selection of components based on their variances.
+Why don't I try implementing this by exploring the use of covariance matrix in this very popular dimension reduction/variable selection method.

 **Note**: If you think I make any mistakes or unclear points, please let me know via email and we can discuss it, I really appreciate your help!

 ### Quick on PCA + SVD